corporate governance statement

 The Group is committed to providing a safe environment for its staff and all other parties for which the Group has a legal or moral responsibility in this area.

-Victoria has taken steps to try to prevent slavery or human trafficking is not within its supply chain, as set out in the Company’s statement on the Modern Slavery Act available here
+Victoria has taken steps to try to prevent slavery or human trafficking within its supply chain, as set out in the Company’s statement on the Modern Slavery Act available here

 As a manufacturing and distribution business, there is a risk that some of the Group’s activities could have an adverse impact on the local environment.
 Policies are in place to mitigate these risks, and all of the Group businesses are committed to full compliance with all relevant health and safety and environmental regulations.